yurigushiken/yurigushiken.github.io/_posts/2024-07-27-Training-lucid-app.md

 "Reducing a necessary words forces you to synthesize and summarize."

 I completed the "Diagramming Foundations" course offered by Lucid.
-These skills are to help me synthesize information I learn and practice for using these techniques with learners.
+These skills are to help me synthesize information I learn and practice for using these techniques with learners..